 Collect HAR files for Google Chrome

-1. In Google Chrome, access the page where there is an issue.
+1. In Google Chrome, go to the page where there is an issue.

 2. In the More actions menu, select More tools, then Developer tools.